Call for BIPOC+ Artists 2025: Main Gallery Edition!

 Eligible artists will be Black, Indigenous, or a Person of Color; they will live in Summit County, or surrounding counties and express an interest of making an impact through their artwork.
 All types of visual artists are welcome to apply for this opportunity.

 Why do we use the term "BIPOC"?
 Black, Indigenous, and People of Color(BIPOC) is a term used in the United States intended to center the experiences of—and create solidarity between—different communities of color.
 Individuals and communities who identify as BIPOC note the significance of the term as an indicator of solidarity against systemic racism.
 BIPOC highlights each group of color and their unique experience.
 While many celebrate its usage, it’s important to know that not everyone agrees with the term BIPOC; there is always an element of personal preference and context to consider when using identity terminology.
+The exhibition is funded in part through general operating support from Ohio Arts Council, Akron Community Foundation, and GAR Foundation.

 Important Dates:

-- Notification of Acceptance: December 12
+- Notification of Acceptance: Late January 2026

-- Public Announcement: January 2026
+- Public Announcement: February 2026